Carl Hart: Career and research

 Hart is the Mamie Phipps Clark Professor of Psychology (in Psychiatry) and former chair of the psychology department at Columbia University.
 He arrived at Columbia in 1998; in 2009, he became the university's first tenured African-American professor of sciences.
 His area of expertise is neuropsychopharmacology, with a research focus on the behavioral and neuropharmacological effects of psychoactive drugs in humans.
 He has a particular interest in the social and psychological factors that influence self-administration of drugs.
 He is the Principal Investigator at Columbia University's Neuropsychopharmacology Lab.

 In 1999, Hart began investigating the effects of crack cocaine on behavior.
 Through 2009, he received research grants totaling over $6 million from the National Institute on Drug Abuse.

 Hart's research centers on human subject experiments conducted in his research lab at the New York State Psychiatric Institute (a hospital in the Columbia University Irving Medical Center).
 The facility, informally called the ResLab (residential laboratory), accommodates subjects for extended periods; a typical experiment runs for two weeks.
 The subjects, habitual drug users, are given precisely metered doses of drugs such as cannabis, cocaine, and methamphetamine, while being continuously monitored and tested.

 Hart opposes the brain-disease model of addiction dominant in the field, which holds that addiction is a brain disorder.
-National Institute on Drug Abuse Nora Volkow has said that visible differences in addicts' brains help explain the nature of compulsive drug usage.
+National Institute on Drug Abuse director Nora Volkow has said that visible differences in addicts' brains help explain the nature of compulsive drug usage.
 According to Hart, most studies show that drug users' cognitive abilities and functions are within the normal range.
 Stanford Addiction Medicine Dual Diagnosis Clinic head Anna Lembke has said, "intelligent, informed people can disagree on the disease model of addiction", and that there is evidence that long-term drug use can alter the brain in a different way than learning a new language or a musical instrument.
 Hart has said that an absence of other outlets and activities is one reason people use drugs.
 He argues that drug laws intended to make society safer should be based on empirical evidence.

 Hart is also a Research Fellow and former co-director at Columbia's Institute for Research in African-American Studies.